SaddlebackCSS/vimnotes/README.md

 is treated as *one* command, and therefore *one* item on the undo stack.
 For that reason, I usually use `o` to enter newlines so that each line is a separate command and a separate item on the undo stack.

 ---
+## Completion

+- When in Insert mode, use `Ctrl-P` to quickly enter words that appear elsewhere in the document.
+Use `Ctrl-P` and `Ctrl-N` to scroll through the list.
+Use `Ctrl-E` to cancel or `Ctrl-Y` to accept.
+- When in Insert mode, use `Ctrl-X` to enter Insert mode completion.
+See `:help ins-completion`.
+Useful subcommands:
+  - `Ctrl-X Ctrl-F`: Filename completion.
+  - `Ctrl-X Ctrl-K`: Completion from one or more dictionary files.
+  - `Ctrl-X Ctrl-K`: Completion from one or more thesaurus files.
+  - `Ctrl-X s`: If spelling is enabled, complete spelling suggestions.
+  - `Ctrl-X Ctrl-O`: Omni-complete.
+This allows for completion based on filetype.
+See `:help compl-omni-filetypes`.
+  - When the popup menu is displayed, use `Ctrl-N` and `Ctrl-P` to scroll through the list.
+  - `Ctrl-Y`: Accept completion.
+  - `Ctrl-E`: Cancel completion.

+---
 ## Motions